Future APIs / useControl

 #Returns

 A control object.
-This gives you access to the state of the input with helpers to emulate native form events.
+This gives you access to the state of the base control with helpers to emulate native form events.

 value: string | undefined